ECA INSIGHT >>

-In this ECA viewpoint we comment on the Electricity Market Reform (EMR) Consultation Document.
+In this ECA insight we comment on the Electricity Market Reform (EMR) Consultation Document.
 We ask whether DECC has a viable vision of the UK electricity sector and whether it has identified the right goals and policies to meet its objectives of decarbonisation, security of supply and affordability.
-Our viewpoint identifies the key risks and pitfalls.
+Our insight identifies the key risks and pitfalls.

 The UK Government has a challenge.
 Electricity markets will be under pressure from three directions: as the electrification of industry and transport leads to growth in demand, as existing generating plant retires and as large-scale expansion of renewables generation risks leaving large gaps in capacity on windless days.

 Massive investment will be required.
 Incentives must be designed simultaneously to encourage both renewables investment and the investment in flexible thermal plant and gas infrastructure for reserve that will only be fully utilised when demand peaks coincide with low wind.
 These are the challenges for which the electricity market was not originally designed.